Cloud Rendering Explained: How It Works, What It Costs, and When to Use It

 A fully managed cloud render farm handles everything: software installation, licensing, job queuing, troubleshooting, and output delivery.
 You upload your scene, configure render settings, and the farm takes care of the rest.
 There is no remote desktop access, no manual machine configuration, and no license management on your end.

 This model works well for studios that need reliable, repeatable cloud based rendering without dedicating staff to infrastructure management.
 The trade-off is less granular control over the rendering environment — you work within the farm's supported software stack rather than customizing every detail.
-For a detailed look at what makes this model different, see our guide to fully managed render farms.
+For a deeper look at this model, see our guide to fully managed render farms and our managed vs DIY comparison.

 On our farm, we maintain dual Intel Xeon E5-2699 V4 CPUs with 96–256 GB RAM per node for CPU rendering, and NVIDIA RTX 5090 GPUs with 32 GB VRAM for GPU workloads.
 As an official Chaos and Maxon render partner, we include V-Ray, Corona, Redshift, and Cinema 4D licensing in the rendering cost — there is no separate license fee.